Is the Flu Going Around in Hawaii Right Now? March 2026 Update

 Hawaii has a unique flu pattern compared to the mainland United States.
 While most states see flu peak in winter (December-February), Hawaii can experience flu activity year-round due to its tropical climate and heavy international tourism from Asia-Pacific countries where flu circulates on a different seasonal calendar.

-See the latest data on the Hawaii flu activity page.
+See the latest data on the Hawaii flu activity page and the broader Hawaii health overview.

 Current Flu Activity